- Career Exploration

 - Undergraduate Research

-Applications for admission into the Senior Thesis Program in Communication Studies are accepted until March 15 of a student's junior year.
+Applications for admission into the Senior Thesis Program in Communication and Media are accepted until March 15 of a student's junior year.